- PSY FPX 5201 Assessment 2 Literature Synthesis

 Integrative Discussion

 Taking into account the above views, telehealth may be defined as a multifaceted phenomenon that interacts with potential improvements and risks in the field of psychological activity.
-On the positive side, it increases access and statistically instant behavior.
+On the positive side, it increases access and statistically instant behaviour.
 In contrast, on the negative side, one is likely to overlook children’s distinct development needs and the Java gap in learners.

 Literature Review and State of Research

-This paper focuses on the existing literature on telehealth, calling for increased attention to its use as a promising means of addressing the delivery of care in the context of the COVID-19 pandemic.
-Research work has repeatedly affirmed that telehealth increases the availability of care and flexibility in patients, which increases the patient’s well-being and levels of satisfaction (Smith, Cunningham, & de la Peña, 2020).
 Studies also show that there are still possibilities of delivering mental health services through telehealth to decrease factors such as shame and distance restrictions (Gentry et al., 2021).
 However, telehealth has its drawbacks, including doubts regarding its effectiveness in addressing patients’ needs, particularly those with multiple diseases, whose conditions might necessitate a physical examination, or individuals who struggle with developing effective communication with clinicians (Greenhalgh et al., 2018).

 Common Themes

 One of the most common notes in the literature is the utilization of telehealth to explain the disparities that exist within the healthcare sector.
 Martha Bernal has done a lot of work on cultural competence and increased usage of telehealth in underserved populations, hence growing equity in the provision of health services (Bernal, 1993).
 Another theme is the degree of patients’ involvement and their compliance with prescribed treatments.
-When it comes to this point, one can recall the behaviorist theory of B. F. Skinner, who underscored the significance of the topicality of and easy access to telehealth services (Skinner, 1953).
-Such themes illustrate the potential of telehealth in enhancing the efficiency of medical services and patient’s conditions in the sphere of mental health.

 Counter Opinions